Liturgy of Addai and Mari: Guidelines for admission to the Eucharist between the Chaldean Church and the Assyrian Church of the East

 The provisions above are thus intended for occasions when it is not possible for Assyrian or Chaldean faithful to attend their own Church.
 They are not a declaration of full communion between the two Churches, although the document recognizes that the joint declaration signed by Pope John Paul II and Patriarch Dinkha IV of the Assyrian Church of the East has solved the main dogmatic problem between the two Churches and that on 29 November 1996 the Assyrian and Chaldean patriarchs had agreed to a list of common proposals aimed at re-establishing full communion.

 Unlike the Catholic Church, the Assyrian Church of the East has an Open Communion practice, allowing any baptized Christian to receive its Eucharist.

 Dialogue between the two Churches later slowed down and was suspended in 2002.

-Sedevacantist Catholic reaction

-The sedevacantist website Novus Ordo Watch denounced recognition of the form of the Holy Qurbana of Addai and Mari in use in the Assyrian Church as valid.
-They argue that it completely overthrows the Catholic sacramental theology ratified by the Council of Trent: according to their understanding, of the three elements necessary for a sacrament - the matter, the form, and the intention of the priest to do what the Church does - the form, which in this case is the words of institution, "For this is my Body" recited over the bread, and "For this is the cup of my Blood" over the wine, is wanting.
-They reject the statement of the Pontifical Council for Promoting Christian Unity that the words of the institution of the Eucharist are in fact present in a euchological and disseminated manner.
-The sedevacantist and sedeprivationist Bishop Donald Sanborn expressed the same position.

 Structure of the Anaphora

 Taking into consideration only the more typical and ancient parts, the structure of the anaphora of this liturgy is the following: